 Even today, archeologists barely find anything left of Moav—just a stele here and a sarcophagus there.

 Literally.
 Just one stele and one sarcophagus.

-Interestingly, this one stele presents a description by King Mesha of the Yisrael-Moav war of Kings/Melachim II:3:27, providing external validation of the Torah's narrative—not that we need it, but it's funny how the one piece of writing left by Moav validates the Torah narrative (although King Mesha tweaked it to make Moav look better—as if!).
+Interestingly, this one stele presents a description by King Mesha of the Yisrael-Moav war of Kings/Melachim II:3:27, providing external validation of the Torah's narrative—not that we need it, but it's funny how the one piece of writing remaining from Moav validates the Torah narrative (although King Mesha tweaked it to make Moav look better—as if!).

 We don't even know what the Moavites looked like, their lives and wars, nothing.
 (Nothing outside of the Torah, anyway.)

 Yet paradoxically, that moment of Ruth's greatest power showed her as weaker and wearier than an old & depleted widow.

 In fact, Ruth's body dragged so much, the Vilna Gaon describes Ruth as being "unable to walk after Naomi."

 She literally could not move another step.

 Using This Knowledge to Choose Friends & Mentors

 It rids us of the excess shame we feel at the admittedly irrational perception of a simple & easy action as nearly insurmountable.